oddbird/oddsite/content/2013/05/03/susy-next-alpha-2.rst

   // isolate an item in the last 3 columns of a 5-column row
   @include span(last 3 of 5 isolate);

-  // isolate in the 3rd of 12 columns
+  // isolate 2-col width, in the 3rd of 12 columns
   @include span(2 at 3 of 12);

-  // add an arbitrary gutter
+  // anything can be arbitrary: width (30em), gutter (20px), & location (30%)!
-  @include span(30em gutters 20px inside);
+  @include span(isolate 30em gutter 20px at 30%);

 You can also use various keywords to change your output from the defaults.
 Output ``static`` or ``fluid`` units;